 Youth advocates are individuals who responsible for maintaining the human rights of youth while assisting them in developing their skills in all areas of life, such as education, health, employment, and relationships.
 These advocates are required to discuss youth development and involvement with various leaders in the community.
 They must provide crisis interventions by performing one-on-one and group meetings with young adults.
 Youth advocates must also work with mental health professionals within the community so that they can guide teenagers with drug or alcohol problems and mental health issues.

-As far as similarities go, this is where it ends because a behavioral therapist responsibility requires skills such as "autism," "behavior analysis," "patients," and "provide aba."
+While similarities exist, there are also some differences between behavioral therapists and youth advocate.
+For instance, behavioral therapist responsibilities require skills such as "autism," "behavior analysis," "patients," and "provide aba."
 Whereas a youth advocate is skilled in "mental health," "foster care," "community resources," and "youth development."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A Family Counselor treats married couples or family members in order to help them overcome mental or emotional problems.
 They provide effective treatment measures to help the family members resolve their issues.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, behavioral therapist responsibilities are more likely to require skills like "autism," "behavior analysis," "patients," and "provide aba."
-Meanwhile, a family counselor might be skilled in areas such as "community resources," "poc," "family support," and "dod."
+Meanwhile, a family counselor has duties that require skills in areas such as "community resources," "poc," "family support," and "dod."
 These differences highlight just how different the day-to-day in each role looks.

 An Intensive In-Home Counselor conducts individual counseling sessions for parents and deals with delicate issues like sexual addiction.
 They also prepare progress reports for clients.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from behavioral therapists resumes, they are more likely to have skills like "autism," "social work," "behavior analysis," and "patients."
-But a intensive in-home counselor might have skills like "mental health issues," "intensive in-home," "community resources," and "therapeutic interventions."
+The required skills of the two careers differ considerably.
+For example, behavioral therapists are more likely to have skills like "autism," "social work," "behavior analysis," and "patients."
+But a intensive in-home counselor is more likely to have skills like "mental health issues," "intensive in-home," "community resources," and "therapeutic interventions."

-Intensives in-home counselor are known to earn higher educational levels when compared to behavioral therapists.
-Additionally, they're 9.0% more likely to graduate with a Master's Degree, and 0.6% more likely to earn a Doctoral Degree.
+Intensives in-home counselor earn the highest salary when working in the utilities industry, where they receive an average salary of $56,398.
+Comparatively, behavioral therapists have the highest earning potential in the energy industry, with an average salary of $41,338.intensives in-home counselor typically earn higher educational levels compared to behavioral therapists.
+Specifically, they're 9.0% more likely to graduate with a Master's Degree, and 0.6% more likely to earn a Doctoral Degree.

 As a mental health associate, you will assist the medical team members in diagnosing and treating individuals with mental, developmental, and behavioral conditions.
 You may be tasked to facilitate individual and group therapy sessions, help patients with their day-to-day activities such as self-care and hygiene, and assist in administering medications prescribed by physicians.
 Other duties include planning and leading program activities, attending treatment rounds, and assisting with the physical care of patients.
 The qualifications and skills required for this role include a bachelor's degree in social science or psychology, previous work experience, and certification on basic life support.